paijp/lte-pic32-writer/README.md

 # lte-pic32-writer

 ## IMPORTANT.
-- Don't use the sendto.txt file in this version(0.0.1).
+- Don't use the sendto.txt file in old version(<0.0.3).
 - Please see the security advisories.

 ## How to build.